BlackcurrantLabs/training/docs/index.md

 !!! danger "Tutorial Hell"

-    While youtube videos are a qick way to get started, they often lack the depth of knowledge that actual documentation provides. **DO NOT** rely on videos only, they are merely there to provide an overview and do not constitute the full syllabus.
+    While youtube videos are a quick way to get started, they often lack the depth of knowledge that actual documentation provides. **DO NOT** rely on videos only, they are merely there to provide an overview and do not constitute the full syllabus.

-    Do not go through these sections with an **exam oriented mindset**.
-These are real world tools that you're going to use day in and day out.
+    Do not go through these sections with an **exam-oriented mindset**.
+These are real-world tools that you're going to use day in and day out.
-    Go at your own pace, really experiment on your own code as much as possible, learn with the only intention to improve your skills.
+    Go at your own pace, really experiment with your own code as much as possible, and learn with the only intention to improve your skills.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/d01vkk3CYi0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>